 How do you properly fit a motorcycle helmet?

-While Iowa state law does not require that you wear one, motorcycle helmets are one of the most important pieces of safety gear for bikers.
+Motorcycle helmets are one of the most important pieces of safety gear for bikers.
 When buying a helmet, choose one that is the appropriate size—your helmet should fit snugly, but comfortably.
 To test its fit, try shaking your head with the helmet on to see it moves around at all (if it falls off, it’s probably too big).
 Additionally, your helmet should fit tightly against your forehead, leaving just a thumb’s width between your head and the helmet.
 Aside from that, make sure you have full visibility from within the helmet, and you should be good to go.

 Does it matter how much insurance I have on my bike?

 Bike insurance can go a long way when making repairs to your bike following an accident.
-Sadly, however, many other drivers on Iowa’s roads do not carry insurance, or the insurance coverage that they do have does not fully cover damages.
+Sadly, however, many other drivers roads do not carry insurance, or the insurance coverage that they do have does not fully cover damages.
 To protect yourself in these instances, it may be beneficial to carry uninsured motorist (UM) or underinsured motorist (UIM) insurance policies.
 While I am not an advocate for an insurance agency, these forms of insurance may prove to be critical to you when recovering the damages sustained in a serious accident.